 The dorsal morphology of the two samples of decapods described herein correspond exactly with the holotype of Liocarcinus kuehni from the upper Miocene of Austria, described and depicted by Bachmayer as Portunites kühni (1953a: 249-251, pl.
 2, fig. 2) (see also Müller 1984: 84, pl.
 71, figs. 3, 4).
 The carapace outline, same number and shape of anterolateral teeth, shape of the orbits, similar size, and in particular the squamous carapace surface formed by transverse terraces of different sizes, in despite that the holotype and paratypes does not preserve the front, allows to consider the ‘Faluns’ specimens conspecific of Liocarcinus kuehni with confidence.

 Strikingly, the dorsal carapace, the only part preserved of our specimens and of Bachmayer’s types, seems identical to that of the extant Liocarcinus corrugatus (Pennant, 1777).
 However, they apparently differ in having a much smaller size than the extant species.
 In this respect, it is interesting to know that molecular analyses by Plagge et al. (2016), concluded that the European and the Asian populations of Liocarcinus corrugatus, only separated morphologically by subtle dorsal and penial differences, are in fact two genetically separated species, as the results of their analyses demonstrated, thus recognizing the Asian population as L. strigilis Stimpson, 1858.
 In view of that, and given the scarce number of specimens of the fossil form, the two samples here studied, and the three Bachmayer’s samples seen by Müller, is not sufficient to infer that Liocarcinus kuehni is the same species that L. corrugatus.
-In addition, Plagge et al. (2016: 386), suggested that both extant species are relict of a former range of the eastern Tethys Ocean”, Liocarcinus kuehni would confirm it.
+In addition, Plagge et al. (2016: 386) suggested that both extant species are relict of a former range of the eastern Tethys Ocean”, Liocarcinus kuehni would confirm it.

 Ossó & Gagnaison (2019: 374-376, fig. 5A-B) reported and described a specimen from the ‘Faluns’ as Liocarcinus sp., and compared it with all the known fossil forms of Liocarcinus.
 However, it was left in open nomenclature in view of their poor preservation and by to be the only specimen available.
 Now, compared with the two new specimens of Liocarcinus kuehni, it still appears to be different.
 Its smooth carapace surface could be due to the reworking, but the specimen of Liocarcinus kuehni ULB-IV-A (13) (Fig. 5P, Q) although it is also strongly worn, it retains still the terraces in the carapace, absent in Liocarcinus sp.
 In addition, the three characteristic tubercles, longitudinally aligned three tubercles at both sides of carapace that Liocarcinus sp. exhibits, are not present, or at least not interpreted as such, in the specimens of L. kuehni described herein.
 Consequently, we retain the former in open nomenclature.